-The extensive studies being carried out by the Alaska Department of Fish and Game's Su Hydro Aquatic Studies Team entail the collection of large quantities of field data concerned with the distribution and abundance of fish populations, and the aquatic habitat associated with these fish populations in the Susitna River drainage to be impacted by the proposed hydropower development.
+The extensive studies being carried out by the Alaska Department of Fish and Game's Su Hydro Aquatic Studies Team entail the collection of large quantities of field data.
+These data are concerned with the distribution and abundance of fish populations, and the aquatic habitat associated with these fish populations in the portions of the Susitna River drainage which would be impacted by the proposed hydropower development.
 The Data Processing Support Unit of the study team was created to provide the expertise and manpower necessary to catalog, summarize, analyze, and manage these data.